SingularityNET-Archive/Prototype-Meeting-Archives/README.md

     // Replace with your GitHub OAuth App Client ID from step 1
     GITHUB_CLIENT_ID: 'Ov23abc123def456...',

-    // Replace with your fine-grained PAT from step 3
+    // Replace with your classic PAT from step 3 (starts with ghp_)
-    GITHUB_PAT: 'github_pat_11ABC...',
+    GITHUB_PAT: 'ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx',

     // These are already set correctly
     REPO_OWNER: 'SingularityNET-Archive',